Most people can stand a boost of omega 3’s and fiber, so adding seeds like chia, flax, and hemp seeds may seem like a good idea for gut health.

 However, it’s not fair to consider chia seeds a good source of protein because, per reasonable serving size, about 2 tablespoons, you will only get 4 grams of protein [R].
 This is around the equivalent of half of an egg for comparison.
 Chia also falls short in essential amino acids.

-So, while many websites tout chia seeds for their protein content, this tends to be a little misleading, as a healthy adult needs around 60 grams a day or more just for maintaining muscle.
+So, while many websites tout chia seeds for their protein content, this tends to be a little misleading, as a healthy adult needs around 60 grams a day or more just to maintain muscle.

 Still, chia seeds score highest for mineral content of all the seeds, so don’t worry about the little stuff.